How Gisèle Pelicot shamed ‘Mr Everyman’ during the rape trial which shocked the world

 Caroline has since joined forces with MP Sandrine Josso to produce a drug-testing kit that could be made available in pharmacies throughout France.
 It now has government backing for a trial rollout.

-Spurred on by the trial, France’s government this month helped roll out a media campaign alerting the public to the dangers of chemical submission.
+Spurred on by the trial, France’s government this month backed a media campaign alerting the public to the dangers of chemical submission.

 “They regarded me like a rag doll, like a garbage bag,” Gisèle testified in court.